 Timbren SES Kits

-Timbren Suspension Enhancement System kits are the easiest and most reliable suspension add-ons for sale today.
+Timbren is one of the leader's in towing enhancement and safety for Trucks, SUV's and Motorhomes.
+The Timbren Suspension Enhancement System kits are the easiest and most reliable suspension add-ons for suspension load support today.
 Timbren SES kits use patented Aeon rubber springs to add thousands of pounds of extra leveling strength to almost any vehicle.
 SES kits are available for a wide range of trucks, vans, SUVs, and motorhomes with both front and rear applications for towing, hauling, or snow plowing solutions.

 How Timbren SES Kits Work

 Timbren SES kits use a hollow rubber spring that adds thousands of pounds of leveling strength to your truck's suspension.
 Timbren's patented Aeon rubber springs are made of 100% natural rubber and install using laser cut steel brackets powdercoated for protection against corrosion.

 The Timbren SES kit is essentially a rubber add-on spring that provides extra strength to your suspension only when you need it.
 The spring is bolted on to one side of a vehicle's suspension (usually the frame) and has about an inch of clearance during normal driving.
 This allows the vehicle to ride as comfortably and handle exactly like stock when unloaded - no need trade off an ultra stiff ride every day for the strength and stability you need when you're towing.
 When the vehicle is loaded, the Timbren spring comes into contact with the axle and helps support the weight.
 As the vehicle weight increases, the progressive weight springs add more and more strength, up to 40,000 lbs for some heavy truck applications and 14,000 lbs for some pickups.